foundersandcoders/old-coursebook/patterns/week1/gitignore.md

 * They will be ignored by the git status command, this allows you to commit your project without adding these specific file types
 * When pushing to a remote repository on Github, these files will not be pushed

-Files such as compiled binaries i.e .pyc,.exe etc. can make it harder to see what is actually going on in your repo. while not being important to your source code. hence its best to ignore these types of files.
+Files such as compiled binaries i.e .pyc, .exe etc. can make it harder to see what is actually going on in your repo. while not being important to your source code. hence its best to ignore these types of files.

 #### Creating and editing a .gitignore file